magento/devdocs/src/contributor-guide/contributing.md

 You can replace the variables above with the following:

--  For `phpVersion`, you can use the PHP version that you want the instance to run.
+-  For `phpVersion`, you can set the PHP version that you want the instance to run on.

 -  For `searchEngineVersion`, you can use the ElasticSeach version that you want the instance to run.

 -  For `dbEngine`, you can choose between `MariaDB` or `MySQL`.

--  For `dbEngineVersion`, you can replace with the version of the engine that you choose.
+-  For `dbEngineVersion`, you can replace with the version of the database engine that you chose.

 As an example you can have an environment defined as shown below: